 For all photocurrent images of cells presented in this work, optical images taken before and after photocurrent imaging showed that the cells were not adversely affected by the laser light, the applied voltage and the photocurrent.
+Cell viability measurement of MG-63 cells after a photocurrent raster scan showed that 97.01% ± 0.21% of the cells on the surface were viable compared to 97.24% ± 0.08% on a control sample (Figure S1).
 It is assumed that this is due to the relatively small photocurrents (< 4 nA) and the fact that the potential drop will occur across the space charge layer and the double layer, which are not in immediate contact with the cell membrane.
 To exclude any potential damage due to the laser light, a shorter wavelength laser, which is completely absorbed by the ITO, could be employed in the future.

-Monitoring cell lysis with PEIS
+Monitoring Cell Lysis with PEIS